boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 ![Image of the structure of the tidy dataset]  (https://github.com/boudenoodt/Coursera_Getting_Cleaning_data_project/blob/master/Human_activity_dataset_shema.png)

-From the original dataset  we kept only the variables/columns indicating a mean value or a standard deviation ("std" or "mean") a defined in the "features_info.txt" file  saying:
->* The set of variables that were estimated from these signals are: mean() std()
->* "Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:gravityMean /tBodyAccMean /tBodyAccJerkMean /tBodyGyroMean /tBodyGyroJerkMean
->* this means that variable names with "mean" somewhere in the middle (f.ex ...meanFreq...) are eliminated.

-The dimension of this tidy dataset is 180 rows and 75 variables/columns Each row gives the "mean.of."  features (73) for each combination of subject and activity resulting in 30 (subjects) * 6 (activities) = 180 rows.
+The dimension of this tidy dataset is 180 rows and 68 variables/columns Each row gives the "mean.of."  features (66) for each combination of subject and activity resulting in 30 (subjects) * 6 (activities) = 180 rows.

 subject_id
 activity